betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ.md

 #### Contributed by [Mike Heroux](https://github.com/maherou) and [Lois Curfman McInnes](https://github.com/curfman)

-As described in this [blog article](https://bssw.io/blog_posts/applications-open-for-new-bssw-fellowship-program-q-a-webinar-on-dec-12-2017), the Better Scientific Software (BSSw) organization is launching a new BSSw Fellowship Program to give recognition and funding to leaders and advocates of high-quality scientific software.
+As described in a [prior blog article](https://bssw.io/blog_posts/applications-open-for-new-bssw-fellowship-program-q-a-webinar-on-dec-12-2017), the Better Scientific Software (BSSw) organization is launching a new BSSw Fellowship Program to give recognition and funding to leaders and advocates of high-quality scientific software.
+This blog article summarizes questions/answers from a recent Q&A session.
+A recording of the session is also available [here].

+## Frequently Asked Questions

+### What is the fellowship application deadline for this year?
 The application deadine is January 5, 2018.

-Below are questions/answers that summarize discussion in a recent Q&A session.
-A recording of the session is also available [here].

 ### Is a particular format required for the proposal?